-- Stationing - Building footprints Existing electrical facility locations - Make sure the data meets the following requirements: - If survey control points are not available in CAD format, PGE software will accept control points in text or Excel file format. - If nonstandard file and layer naming conventions are used, provide guidelines for reference. - Provide all custom fonts, line types, and hatch patterns to PGE. - If the data contains attachments (such as aerial imagery) or raster files, either provide the attachments or delete the files from the reference before submittal. - If multiple files are sent, provide a description of what is included in each file. - Manufacturer specifications should not be included in the drawing package.
+- Sidewalks - Centerlines of streets and roadways - Easements - Stationing - Existing electrical facility locations - Make sure the data meets the following requirements: - If survey control points are not available in CAD format, PGE software will accept control points in text or Excel file format. - If nonstandard file and layer naming conventions are used, provide guidelines for reference. - Provide all custom fonts, line types, and hatch patterns to PGE. - If the data contains attachments (such as aerial imagery) or raster files, either provide the attachments or delete the files from the reference before submittal. - If multiple files are sent, provide a description of what is included in each file. - Manufacturer specifications should not be included in the drawing package.
 If requested, they must be submitted separately. - Submit the files via email.
-Zipped files are acceptable, but executable (.exe) files are not.
+Zipped files are acceptable, but executable (\.exe) files are not.
 Contact the PGE DPM for approved file transfer methods if the files are too large to transfer using e-mail.